vmware-tanzu/velero/docs/hooks.md

 completed, as well as after all the additional items specified by custom actions have been backed up.

-An example of when you might use both pre and post hooks is freezing a file system.
-If you want to ensure that all pending disk I/O operations have completed prior to taking a snapshot, you could use a pre hook to run `fsfreeze --freeze`.
-Next, Ark would take a snapshot of the disk.
-Finally, you could use a post hook to run `fsfreeze --unfreeze`.

 There are two ways to specify hooks: annotations on the pod itself, and in the Backup spec.

 ### Specifying Hooks As Pod Annotations